-Birgit Kemner, is a French-German producer who manages international coproductions since 2011.
-All her productions have been selected and awarded in renowned festivals such as the Cannes, Tribeca or Venice Film Festival.
-In 2018, she participated as Jury Member of the Santiago Lab Fiction at the SANFIC International Film Festival in Chile.
-She is a full member of the official CNC French-Italian Committee.
-After a Master’s degree at Paris 1 Panthéon-Sorbonne/Ina in Marketing and Distribution in the Movie and TV Industry in 2004, she became Head of Marketing and Festivals at the MK2 group.
-She has worked on international releases of over 50 films directed by film makers such as Gus van Sant (ELEPHANT, LAST DAYS, PARANOID PARK), Olivier Assayas (SUMMER HOURS) and Gela Babluani (13 TZAMETI - Lion of the Future at Venice 2005, Jury Prize at Sundance 2006 and European Discovery at the European Film Awards 2006) as well as numerous international film retrospectives of directors such as Charlie Chaplin, François Truffaut and Claude Chabrol.
+Birgit Kemner is a French-German producer who has headed up successful co-productions for nearly a decade.
+All of her productions have been selected and awarded in renowned festivals such as the Cannes, Tribeca or Venice Film Festival.
+Birgit was previously Head of Marketing and Festivals at the MK2 group and has worked on international releases of over 50 films directed by filmmakers such as Gus van Sant (ELEPHANT, LAST DAYS, PARANOID PARK), Olivier Assayas (SUMMER HOURS) and Gela Babluani (13 TZAMETI - Lion of the Future at Venice, Jury Prize at Sundance and European Discovery at the European Film Awards) as well as numerous international film retrospectives of directors such as Charlie Chaplin, François Truffaut and Claude Chabrol.
 Full Bio »

 Q: What is the format of a webinar?

 A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.

 Q: Do I have to be located in a specific location?

 A: No, you can participate from the comfort of your own home using your personal computer!
 If you attend a live online webinar, you will be able to communicate directly with your instructor during the webinar.